Pranav-1545/Cicada3301/READme.md

 Welcome to Cicada 3301 Puzzle Challenge — a multi-stage, cryptic puzzle hunt built for a college event!

-This project was created as part of a college event, where I developed and structured the full system — designing the workflow, implementing features, and building the complete experience.
-My friends contributed significantly by helping with design choices, structural ideas, and crafting the clues that players encounter throughout the challenge.
+This project was created as part of a college event, where my freinds & I developed and structured the full system — designing the workflow, implementing features,design choices, structural ideas,crafting the clues and building the complete experience that players encounter throughout the challenge.

 📚 About the Versions